Our Board of Directors

 Brent Salazar-Hall, Vice Chairperson

-Brent Salazar-Hall joined the House of Hope Board of Trustees in 2015 and currently serves as the vice chairperson.
+Brent Salazar-Hall joined the House of Hope Board of Directors in 2015 and currently serves as the vice chairperson.
 He works as an attorney and has been practicing in Utah since 2004.
 He received both his Juris Doctor degree and his bachelor’s in psychology from St. Louis University.
 As an attorney practicing in juvenile court, Brent joined the Board because he has seen the amazing and challenging work House of Hope does for mothers overcoming substance abuse.
 Brent also volunteers his time with the following organizations: Utah Father’s and Families Coalition, Utah State Bar, Family Law Section Executive Committee and Third District Pro Se Docket.
 He resides in Salt Lake City with his wife and two children.

 Hobbies/Interests: Traditional Chinese Martial Arts, Girl Scouts, hiking, camping and travel